 Academy of Cheese are quickly becoming known as the leading authority on cheese.
-As the first provider of formal cheese education, the Academy set out to standardise the language around cheese and in doing so created both the unique Make Post-Model of categorising cheese and the Structured Approach to Tasting Cheese.
+As the first provider of formal cheese education in the UK aimed to standardise the language around cheese and in doing so created the unique Make Post-Model of categorising cheese and the Structured Approach to Tasting Cheese.
 Both models form the basis of our educational materials, they are one of kind and are widely used throughout the industry; by retailers to design their counters, wholesalers to review their ranges and consumers to design their cheese boards!
 Using the Structured Approach to Tasting Cheese enables the greatest appreciation for a cheese and its character.

 For our next Q&A we speak to Academy Patron Brindisa and meet Rupert Linton, Cheese Project Leader.
 Brindisa was founded in 1988 when Spanish gastronomy was little known in the UK.
 Over 30 years it has grown to include retail outlets in Borough Market, Southwark and Balham, a thriving wholesale business, 5 tapas bars across central London, a ham school and an online shop.
 Brindisa’s selection of exceptional Spanish foods is highly regarded, including its fantastic range of Spanish cheese.